 To achieve this, B-Lite® combine proven materials with breakthrough technology: the standard silicone gel filling is enhanced with special microspheres and is designed to reduce the effects of gravity.
 The result is an implant that combines comfort with sustainable aesthetics.

 B-Lite® breast implants minimise stress on the breast and connective tissue – even with large models.
 Thus, they retain a natural, attractive shape and ensure a more relaxed wear.

-The B-Lite® series implants are currently manufactured in round and anatomical shapes and are available with POLYtxt® surfaces.
+The B-Lite® series implants are currently manufactured in round and anatomical shapes.

 Whilst white & opaque in visible light, the microspheres improve the quality of results in mammography and ultrasound.(2)